 ScreenWorks - Islington

-Between July 3 – 14 you’ll be able to watch the tennis on a big screen in the communal areas at ScreenWorks this summer.
+You’ll be able to watch the tennis on a big screen in the communal areas at ScreenWorks this summer.

 The Highbury Fields Tennis courts are open from 8.00am till 9pm all year round.
 For bookings please contact Islington Tennis Centre on 020 3793 6880 or www.betterlessons.org.uk/book.